SBIRT and Check Yourself

 SBIRT has three main components.

-- Screening: Students take an interactive, friendly, 15–20-minute screening called “Check Yourself” (CY).
-The screening provides instant personalized feedback about health behaviors and helps to determine whether a student may need additional support.
+- Screening: Students take an interactive, secure, 15–20-minute web-based questionnaire called “Check Yourself” that provides instant personalized feedback about health behaviors and helps to determine whether a student may need additional support.
 Students answer questions about their strengths, goals, substance use, mental health, and safety.
-The secure, web-based screening can be done on any electronic device (For more information about CY, see below).
+(For more information, see below).

 - Referral To services: If a student needs additional support, SPS staff may refer students and families to unique community services based on their need.

-The Check Yourself screener, developed by the University of Washington’s Seattle Children’s Hospital with TickitHealth, is an engaging, research-based tool that students take as part of the SBIRT program.
-King County youth and parents were involved in the development of this tool, and their feedback was essential in compiling a screener that is comprehensive, culturally responsive, and youth friendly.
+Developed by Seattle Children’s Hospital, the Check Yourself questionnaire incorporates validated screening tools and is an important innovation to fill a gap in strengths-based youth health promotion and substance use prevention.
+King County youth and families were involved in the development of this tool, and their feedback was essential in compiling a questionnaire that is comprehensive, culturally responsive, and youth friendly.
 The goal of the tool is to help spark conversations between students and their school support team that motivate students to make healthy choices.
-This model has been proven successful in supporting individuals in primary care settings, school-based health clinics, and emergency departments.
-Check Yourself is an optional screener that both students and parents can opt out of.
+Taking the Check Yourself questionnaire is optional, both students and parents/guardians can opt out of screening.

-We are currently administering the screener universally to 7th and 8th graders at six sites: Eckstein Middle School, Hamilton Middle School, Jane Addams Middle School, Madison Middle School, Meany Middle School, and Whitman Middle School.
-We are also beginning SBIRT at Franklin High School and Ingraham High School, with a plan to universally screen 9th grade students.
-Universal screening allows our schools to identify concerns early, when they can be addressed with minimal disruption and before larger issues develop.
-Additionally, designated students are asked to take the Check Yourself screener.
-Students may be individually identified for screening due to self-referral, low attendance, substance use disciplinary actions, or other objective student data sources.
+Eckstein Middle School, Franklin High School, Hamilton International Middle School, Ingraham High School, Jane Addams Middle School, Madison Middle School, Meany Middle School, and Whitman Middle School currently implement the SBIRT program.
+At these schools, the Check Yourself questionnaire is given universally to 7th, 8th, and 9th grade students.
+Meany Middle School will also universally screen 6th grade.
+Universal screening helps to reduce bias in the process of identifying and responding to student needs and helps to destigmatize access to behavioral health services.
+Universal screening also allows our schools to identify concerns early, when they can be addressed with minimal disruption and before larger issues develop.
+The Check Yourself questionnaire is also occasionally given to designated students who may be identified due to low attendance, substance use disciplinary actions, or other objective student data sources.

 Since the Covid-19 pandemic, now more than ever many students are experiencing isolation, anxiety, and depression.
 The SBIRT program works to identify these students and connect them with ongoing supports.